Energy in Japan: Coal

 As of 2019, a third of the electricity in Japan was generated from coal and is the third-largest importer of coal behind China and India in 2019.
 Government targets aimed to reduce that proportion to a quarter through closure of older, less efficient coal power plants.
-Twenty-two new coal plants were planned for the years 2020 to 2025.
 In 2017, Japan consumed 4.738 quadrillion Btu (1,388 TWh) of imported coal.
 In July 2020, the minister of Industry, Hiroshi Kajiyama, announced that around 100 coal plants would be shut down by 2030.
+In 2023 Japan said it would not start building any more new unabated (without carbon capture and storage) coal plants.
+Japan plans to phase out unabated coal by 2035.